-The QUAY tag's value conveys a quantitative evaluation of the accuracy of a piece of information, based upon its supporting evidence.
+The QUAY tag's value conveys the submitter's quantitative evaluation of the credibility of a piece of information, based upon its supporting evidence.
 Some systems use this feature to rank multiple conflicting opinions for display of most likely information first.
 It is not intended to eliminate the receiver's need to evaluate the evidence for themselves.